tshi04/GPView/README.md

 # GPView
 The GPView program is a C++ package for wave function analysis and visualization.
 It was developed and maintained by Tian Shi and Ping Wang.
+You can obtain the software by emailing tshi@vt.edu.

 Please cite the following paper if you are using GPView:
 ```